h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

     std::shared_ptr<data_members_t> data_members;
 ```

-* The only data member we have is the reference to original range.
-It may look like we are saving a value here, but depending on the actual specialisation of the class template, `urng_t` may also contain `&` or `const &`.
+* The only data member we have is (the reference to) the original range.
+It may look like we are saving a value here,
+but depending on the actual specialisation of the class template, `urng_t` may also contain `&` or `const &`.
 * Why do we put the member variables inside an extra data structure stored in a smart pointer?
-A requirement of views is that they be copy-able in constant time, e.g. there should be no expensive operations like allocations during copying.
+A requirement of views
+is that they be copy-able in constant time, e.g. there should be no expensive operations like allocations during copying.
 An easy and good way to achieve implicit sharing of the data members is to put them inside a `shared_ptr`.
 Thereby all copies share the data_members and they get deleted with the last copy.
-* In cases where we only hold a reference, this is not strictly required, but in those cases we still benefit from the fact that storing the reference inside the smart pointer makes our view default-constructible.
-This is another requirement of views – and having a top-level reference member prevents this.
-[Of course you can use a top-level pointer instead of a reference, but we don't like raw pointers anymore!]
+* In cases where we only hold a reference, this is not strictly required, but in those cases we still benefit from the
+fact that storing the reference inside the smart pointer makes our view default-constructible.
+This is another
+requirement of views – and having a top-level reference member prevents this.
+[Of course you can use a top-level
+pointer instead of a reference, but we don't like raw pointers anymore!]
 * Other more complex views have more variables or "state" that they might be saving in `data_members`.

 ```cpp